General information

 Data binders

-Data binder components let you inject values from database to Unity's components (including your own ones, inherited from MonoBehaviour).
+Data binder components let you inject values from database into Unity's components (including your own, inherited from MonoBehaviour).

 Accessing the database at runtime

-1. With C# code using basic API (not recommended, use #2 instead)
+- With C# code using the basic API (not recommended, use #2 instead)

-2. With C# code using generated classes (highly recommended over basic API)
+- With C# code using generated classes (highly recommended over the basic API)

-3. By adding BGEntityGo component to any GameObject and choosing table and row. (not recommended, use #4 instead)
+- By adding a BGEntityGo component to any GameObject and selecting a table and row. (not recommended, use #4 instead)

-4. Instead of using BGEntityGo component, you can use generated components. (highly recommended over using BGEntityGo)
+- Instead of using a BGEntityGo component, you can use either generated components or reference classes, generated by CodeGen add-on (highly recommended over using BGEntityGo)

-1) Accessing the database using basic API (not recommended)
+1) Accessing the database using the basic API (not recommended)

-Here is minimalistic example about how you can access database without code generation:
+Here’s a minimal example of how you can access the database without code generation:

 //get reference to database